Pages

 Emotions: I found myself laughing out loud on more than one occasion while reading.
 Jak and Eli's constant jabs at each other are the perfect tension breakers sprinkled throughout.
 I think on average this book just gave me the warm and fuzzies.
 There were a few heart wrenching moments to be sure, but I'd definitely plop this book in the cozy category.

-Ingenuity: Can we just talk for a second about the disability rep in this book?!
+Intrigue: Can we just talk for a second about the disability rep in this book?!
 The care Eli takes when moving around and with Max to not cause any extra pain, the care the crew takes to make Tempest accessible for Max in his wheelchair and crutches, and so many other big and small moments in this book put so much focus on Max as a disabled character and how that affects his daily life.
 It was such a refreshing view of disability in a fantasy setting.

 Relationships: This is where Tempest Take Me Home shines the most.
 Eli and Max's relationship felt SO real and the struggles that they face throughout the book really shines because of that.
 They're also just incredibly cute together and then you throw Tevin in the mix and cuteness exceeds capacity.
 I also loved the unique relationship Eli has with each crew member and that Max develops with them.
 I really appreciated some of the small moments early on that we get to establish the relationship dynamics of the crew.